Military Claims banner

 There is an important exception specific to the Armed Forces when it may not be possible to make a claim.
 This is the principle of “Combat Immunity”.

-A key point to understand is that there is a distinction between decisions taken on the battlefield and those taken in Whitehall.
-As an example, decisions in respect of procurement of equipment and training can fall outside of this principle.
+A key point to understand is that there is a distinction between decisions taken on the frontline and those taken in Whitehall.
+As an example, decisions in respect of the procurement of equipment and training can fall outside of this principle.

-Our military claims team will be able to advise you at the beginning whether your claim is worth pursuing and will attempt to give a realistic indication of the level of compensation that is potentially available as soon as possible.
+Our military injury compensation claims team will be able to advise you at the beginning whether your claim is worth pursuing.
+They will attempt to give a realistic indication of the level of compensation that is potentially available as soon as possible.

 It is worth noting that the law does not allow “double recovery”, so if you are awarded compensation under the AFCS this will be offset against any other claim that you make.